printers-for-people/catboat/docs/G-Codes.md

 # G-Codes

-This document describes the commands that Klipper supports.
+This document describes the commands that Kalico supports.
 These are commands that one may enter into the OctoPrint terminal tab.

 ## G-Code commands

-Klipper supports the following standard G-Code commands:
+Kalico supports the following standard G-Code commands:
 - Move (G0 or G1): `G1 [X<pos>] [Y<pos>] [Z<pos>] [E<pos>] [F<speed>]`
 - Dwell: `G4 P<milliseconds>`
 - Move to origin: `G28 [X] [Y] [Z]`